dxatscale/sfpowerscripts/faq/artifacts.md

 Please ensure you are not publishing sfpowerscripts artifacts to npm.js, \( the default public npm registry\).
 It is against the terms of service for npm.js, as it only allows Javascript packages.
 {% endhint %}

-## Setting up an Artifact Registry
+## Setting up an Artifact Registry/Repository

 Please refer to your artifact registry provider's documentation on how to set it up.
 If you are planning to use npm compatible private registry, here are some links to get you started